mangled/MangledMud/guide.md

     Contents:
     Flitterby Award for Comprehensive Building

 Now, you noticed the desk in the room.
-A 'look desk' will show:
+A `look desk` will show:

     Every drawer and cubby is overflowing with papers, envelopes, flyers, leaflets, folders, booklets, binders, quick reference cards, and